wildsurfer/wpdiff/README.md

 # WPDIFF tool

 This tool allows you to compare two installations of WordPress.
-Useful for malware detection, checking if original Wordpress source is modified etc.
+Useful for malware detection, checking if original Wordpress core was modified etc.

 ## Features